SurniaUlula/wpsso-schema-json-ld/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a new "Reviewed Subject Type" option in the Document SSO metabox.
+	* Added a new "Reviewed Item Type" option in the Document SSO metabox.
-	* Added a new "Default Reviewed Subject Type" option under the SSO > Schema Markup > Meta Defaults tab.
+	* Added a new "Default Reviewed Item Type" option under the SSO > Schema Markup > Meta Defaults tab.
-	* The Schema 'itemReviewed' property type can now be managed by the "Reviewed Subject Type" option in the Document SSO metabox.
+	* The Schema 'itemReviewed' property type can now be managed by the "Reviewed Item Type" option in the Document SSO metabox.
 * **Bugfixes**
 	* None.
 * **Developer Notes**